Last year, the message of “How the Grinch Stole Christmas” took on new meaning for me.

 ~ How the Grinch Stole Christmas, by Dr. Seuss

-Anyone who knows me even a little knows that I love holidays.
-When I was growing up, my mom made sure every holiday was celebrated and decorated for, but Christmas has always been our favorite holiday, and many of the traditions from my childhood are now traditions that my daughter and I love and carry on.
+When I was growing up, my mom made sure every holiday was celebrated (and there were decorations for each one), but Christmas has always been our favorite.
+My daughter and I now carry on many of the traditions from my childhood.

 Just as in my childhood, my daughter and I always choose a big tree (we get ours on an annual pilgrimage to the State Farmers’ Market) and string it with a ridiculous number of lights.
 Putting our ornaments on the tree after I have finally slogged through the light-stringing is one of my favorite holiday rituals.

-We have a collection of ornaments that tell stories and jog our memories and make us think of the people who gave them to us, or a special place where we bought them to commemorate a trip.
-Some are glittery and fancy, and some are whimsical or weird; my favorites are made of construction paper or felt and date back to my girl’s preschool days.
+We have a collection of ornaments that tell stories and jog our memories and make us think fondly of the people who gave them to us — or take us back to a special place where we bought them to commemorate a trip.
+Some are glittery and fancy, and some are whimsical or weird; my sentimental favorites are made of construction paper or felt and date back to my girl’s preschool days.

-We hang our stockings early.
+Hanging our stockings is one of the first things we do after Thanksgiving.
 I still have my red felt stocking from childhood, which (as I like to tease my mom) is a typical last kid stocking … not quite as elaborate as the stockings for the first three kids.
-Many years ago, my sister made a red felt stocking for my daughter that matches the style of my siblings’ matching childhood stockings, with her name spelled in bugle beads just as my mom spelled out ours.
+Many years ago, my crafty sister searched high and low for decorations that would enable her to made a red felt stocking for my daughter that closely mimics those earliest stockings my mom made for my siblings.
+(It took talent and a solid command of ‘spatial relations’ for my sister to render my daughter’s NINE-letter name in bugle beads across her stocking as my mom had done with our mercifully shorter names way back when.)

 We have an Advent calendar that I try to fill before Dec.
 1 with either small presents or “coupons” for fun things for my daughter.